donmik/buddypress-xprofile-custom-fields-type/readme.txt

 === Buddypress Xprofile Custom Fields Type ===
-Contributors: atallos
-Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=LRLW5AMCJGWQN
+Contributors: atallos, romik jan, dabesa, Branco Radenovich, @per4mance Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=LRLW5AMCJGWQN
 Tags: buddypress, xprofile, fields
 Requires at least: 3.0
 Tested up to: 3.5
-Stable tag: 1.5.5.3
+Stable tag: 1.5.5.4

 Add more custom fields type to extended profiles in Buddypress: Birthdate, Email, Web, Datepicker, ...

 == Description ==

 Buddypress installation required!!
+With Buddypress 1.7, I'm using a new hook "bp_custom_profile_edit_fields_pre_visibility" if you don't have it in your edit profile form or register page, the fields should not appear.
+Check this if the fields don't appear and you are using Buddypress 1.7.
 Add more custom fields type to extended profiles in buddypress: Birthdate, Email, Web, Datepicker, Custom post type, Multi custom post type, checkbox acceptance, image field and type field.
 We add now a new visibility setting 'Nobody' to create fields hidden to all members of buddypress.
 Works with <a href="http://buddypress.org/community/groups/bp-profile-search/" title="BP Profile Search">BP Profile Search plugin</a> searching birthdate and age range.